Royal Commission into Institutional Responses to Child Sexual Abuse

 i.
 Such other functions necessary to respond to the Royal Commission.

-3. The Standing Committee requests the Royal Commission Working Group to consult with the Professional Standards Commission in fulfilling its functions and such other persons it considers appropriate.
+3. The Standing Committee requests the Royal Commission Working Group to consult with the Safe Ministry Commission in fulfilling its functions and such other persons it considers appropriate.

 4. The Standing Committee requests that each of the dioceses and associated Anglican schools and agencies fully cooperate with the Royal Commission Working Group including providing all relevant information, and assistance necessary to fulfil its functions.